nichollsbr/cmsc611-project/README.md

 Scala (I'm on 2.11.12)

 # Running
+First, follow the instructions in data/unpack_noaa after downloading gsod_clean.zip from the shared directory.

 To run the job locally on your machine, take a look at the relevant run.sh file in the analytic folder.
 For instance, basic-rdd/run.sh